zxue/upgrade-ibm-maximo-to-mas-on-vsphere/README.md

 error: build error: Failed to push image: trying to reuse blob sha256:5d39cd8b7ac1444c015a4531ff371860726ed47224dd5de877429ca388214019 at destination: pinging container registry image-registry.openshift-image-registry.svc:5000: Get "https://image-registry.openshift-image-registry.svc:5000/v2/": dial tcp 172.30.154.142:5000: connect: connection refused
 ```

-Upon further investigation, we find that only one deployment, "image-registry", is available in the openshift-image-registry namespace in OpenShift.
-The "cluster-image-registry-operator" deployment is missing.
+Upon further investigation, we find that only one deployment, "cluster-image-registry-operator", is available in the openshift-image-registry namespace in OpenShift.
+The "image-registry" deployment is missing.
 The root cause of the issue is that MAS requires a "read write many" (RWX) storage (or PVC volume) which the storage class "thin" does not support.
 As noted in the OpenShift documentation, "The Image Registry Operator is not initially available for platforms that do not provide default storage.
 After installation, you must configure your registry to use storage so that the Registry Operator is made available."

 The workaround is to change the storage requirement to "read write once" (RWO).
 This should not be an issue for MAS since only RWX is only required for documents, which we do not use in the project.
 To address the issue, we take the following steps: